Tim Hawkesworth

-Tim Hawkesworth grew up in Ireland, immigrated to the US in 1977.
+Tim grew up in Ireland, immigrated to the US in 1977.
 He has been showing in New York since the early 1980’s as well as other cities around the country and in Europe.
 His work has received considerable critical attention including reviews in the New York Times, Art News, the New Yorker, the LA Times, the Boston Globe and the Irish Times.

 Hawkesworth’s writing has also been published by several art magazines.
 He teaches his workshops at different locations around the country including, Massachusetts College of Art in Boston, and Bennington College in Vermont.